shawnmachona/bidd/README.md

 I am currently working on an Online Auction System project.
 I am learn PHP ,java and i am very intrested in Graphics design.

+- Please describe the challeges you are hvaing building or running your code.
+- Be as specific as possible, so that others can help ...
+MCT
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...